scrapy/scrapy/docs/topics/loaders.rst

         return parsed_length

-By accepting a ``loader_context`` argument the function is explicitly telling the Item Loader that it is able to receive an Item Loader context, so the Item Loader passes the currently active context when calling it, and the processor function (``parse_length`` in this case) can thus use them.
+By accepting a ``loader_context`` argument the function is explicitly telling the Item Loader that is able to receive an Item Loader context, so the Item Loader passes the currently active context when calling it, and the processor function (``parse_length`` in this case) can thus use them.